emoxowa/movies-explorer-frontend/README.md

 3. Install the frontend dependencies: `npm install`
 4. Clone the repository: `git clone https://github.com/emoxowa/movies-explorer-api.git`
 5. Install the backend dependencies: `npm install`
-6. Set up the environment variables.
-Copy the contents of `.env.example` into a new file named `.env` and replace the values with your own.
-7. Run the development server: `npm run dev`
+6. Run the development server: `npm run dev`

 ## Project Status:
 This project is completed and is no longer being actively maintained.